 Request their stapled fund from the ATO before making the first payment.
 If no stapled fund exists and your workplace default fund is HESTA, contributions go to HESTA.

 Don't wait — late fund details can mean a late super payment, which triggers penalties.
-Having a streamlined digital onboarding process in place before 1 July is the best way to avoid this scenario.
+Having a streamlined digital onboarding process in place is the best way to avoid this scenario.

 Yes.
-Once Payday Super starts, employees will see contributions appearing in their HESTA account every pay cycle rather than quarterly.
-A brief heads-up before the change takes effect reduces confusion and questions coming to you.
+Since Payday Super started on 1 July 2026, employees will see contributions appearing in their HESTA account every pay cycle rather than quarterly.
+A brief heads-up reduces confusion and questions coming to you.

 For most employees, no. Contribution caps don't change.
 However, caps apply in the financial year that the fund receives the contribution.
 Learn more about contribution caps.